-As USAID’s flagship global program in maternal, newborn and child health (MNCH), MCHIP has the opportunity and responsibility to promote and apply monitoring and evaluation (M&E) best practices and the use of standardized indicators for the measurement of MNCH results.
-The M&E approach used by the Program is in keeping with the common evaluation framework that guides the work of countries and initiatives seeking to accelerate the achievement of Millennium Development Goals 4 and 5, and which has been adopted by the International Health Partnership, the Catalytic Initiative, and others.
+As USAID’s flagship global program in maternal, newborn and child health (MNCH), MCHIP had the opportunity and responsibility to promote and apply monitoring and evaluation (M&E) best practices and the use of standardized indicators for the measurement of MNCH results.
+The M&E approach used by the Program kept with the common evaluation framework that guided the work of countries and initiatives seeking to accelerate the achievement of Millennium Development Goals 4 and 5, and which had been adopted by the International Health Partnership, the Catalytic Initiative, and others.

-MCHIP’s wide programmatic scope and integrated approach present unprecedented opportunities to scale up proven interventions and test innovative approaches to achieve improved outcomes at scale.
-MCHIP measures outcomes such as coverage of high-impact MNCH interventions by drawing on existing population-based surveys and through the rigorous M&E efforts of in-country implementing partners and PVO/NGO grantees, and directly in selected countries where MCHIP receives the mandate and funding from USAID Missions to conduct population-based surveys.
-Health management information system (HMIS) data can also be used for this purpose in some cases.
+MCHIP’s wide programmatic scope and integrated approach presented unprecedented opportunities to scale up proven interventions and test innovative approaches to achieve improved outcomes at scale.
+MCHIP measured outcomes such as coverage of high-impact MNCH interventions by drawing on existing population-based surveys and through the rigorous M&E efforts of in-country implementing partners and PVO/NGO grantees, and directly in selected countries where MCHIP received the mandate and funding from USAID missions to conduct population-based surveys.
+Health management information system (HMIS) data was also used for this purpose in some cases.

-A basic M&E function of MCHIP is to document program results to guide program implementation and ensure accountability to USAID and Ministry of Health partners.
-In addition to this basic function, MCHIP has identified four major priorities related to monitoring, evaluation and research (MER):
+A basic M&E function of MCHIP was to document program results to guide program implementation and ensure accountability to USAID and Ministry of Health partners.
+In addition to this basic function, MCHIP identified four major priorities related to monitoring, evaluation and research (MER):

 - Developing M&E indicators, tools and resources;

 - Contributing to the evidence base on high-impact MNCH interventions;

 - Building the capacity of MCHIP staff and collaborators in MER.

 - Collective action: Primary focus on the contribution of the collective efforts to scale up the health sector response in countries